-Cross-correlations of ambient noise can be used to determine the azimuthal content of the ambient noise (e.g., Stehly et al., 2006; Yang and Ritzwoller, 2008), based on the principle that long-duration cross-correlations are primarily sensitive to opposing waves propagating between the two stations.
+Cross-correlations of ambient noise can be used to determine the azimuthal content of the ambient noise (e.g. Stehly et al. 2006; Yang & Ritzwoller 2008), based on the principle that long-duration crosscorrelations are primarily sensitive to opposing waves propagating between the two stations.
 There are two primary caveats.
 (1) Time domain normalization tends to accentuate distant sources over local sources.
-(2) Sources that are not approximately in-line with the two stations produce precursory signals that may be persistent features of the cross-correlations even for a very long time series.
-Such precursory signals have been used to study persistent localized sources such as the Gulf of Guinea microseism (Shapiro et al., 2006) and the Kyushu microseism (Zeng and Ni, 2010; Zheng et al., 2011).
+(2) Sources that are not approximately in-line with the two stations produce precursory signals that may be persistent features of the cross-correlations even for very long time-series.
+Such precursory signals have been used to study persistent localized sources such as the Gulf of Guinea microseism (Shapiro et al. 2006) and the Kyushu microseism (Zeng & Ni 2010; Zheng et al. 2011).
 In attempting to ensure that such precursory signals do not interfere with our measurements of the directional dependence of ambient noise, in addition to 'down-weighting' the times of frequent local earthquakes in producing the cross-correlations, we update the FTAN measurements iteratively based on a set of reference group and phase speed dispersion curves.
 The reference dispersion curves are first generated based on a lithospheric age-speed relationship as described by Tian et al. (2013) and then updated after discarding paths that we identify with clear precursory signals.
 Also, as will be discussed later, precursory signals are observed mainly in the primary microseism band.
 Measurements affected by strong precursory signals typically still have reasonable surface wave dispersion in the secondary microseism band.
-Any erroneous measurements in the primary band produce a large jump in the dispersion curve between the two bands which are identified as bad measurements in the FTAN process (Levshin and Ritzwoller, 2001).
+Any erroneous measurements in the primary band produce a large jump in the dispersion curve between the two bands which are identified as bad measurements in the FTAN process (Levshin & Ritzwoller 2001).

-Because absolute amplitude information is lost during the processing of ambient noise data, we measure only relative Rayleigh wave amplitude by using signal-to-noise ratio (SNR).
-Figure 2 illustrates how SNR is measured.
+Because absolute amplitude information is lost during the processing of ambient noise data, we measure only relative Rayleigh wave amplitude by using the signal-to-noise ratio (SNR).
+Fig. 2 illustrates how SNR is measured.
 We measure SNR in the time domain after narrow band filtering, defining it as the peak signal to the rms trailing noise separately on each lag of the cross-correlation.
-The two lags represent waves traveling in opposite directions between the two stations where positive lag is associated with waves propagating from the first to the second station in a named station-pair, where the first station is called the "central station".
+The two lags represent waves travelling in opposite directions between the two stations where positive lag is associated with waves propagating from the first to the second station in a named station-pair, where the first station is called the 'central station'.
 Our simulations indicate that a SNR > 3 implies that a Rayleigh wave signal exists above the noise level.
-Other examples of the measurement of SNR in a different frequency band are presented in Figure 3a.
+This is established by measuring SNR on noise rather than on signal.
+In time windows where only noise is present, the SNR is seldom greater than 3.
+Other examples of the measurement of SNR in a different frequency band are presented in Fig. 3(a).